 This second chart shows the same data for Democrats and Democratic-leaning individuals.
 Almost a quarter of Democrats are White Protestants, but a slightly larger percentage of Democrats are religiously unaffiliated.
 One in five Democrats identifies as either Black or Hispanic and religious.
 The larger “other” category conceals smaller blocs that nonetheless add diversity to the party.

 This is just one way to slice the pie, so to speak, but these are the kinds of data that both the Obama and the Romney campaigns are working with.
 When they aim to bring out their “base,” this is what they’re talking about.
-These numbers may give us a clue as to why they pick the strategies they do, such as the sudden spike in the inclusion of the word “God” in the Republican party platform.Lisa Wade is a professor of sociology at Occidental College.
-You can follow her on Twitter and Facebook.
+These numbers may give us a clue as to why they pick the strategies they do, such as the sudden spike in the inclusion of the word “God” in the Republican party platform.Lisa Wade, PhD is an Associate Professor at Tulane University.
+She is the author of American Hookup, a book about college sexual culture; a textbook about gender; and a forthcoming introductory text: Terrible Magnificent Sociology.
+You can follow her on Twitter and Instagram.